Closing Down Campus Kangaroo Courts

 Wendy Mulcahy, the lawyer for the accused student, took the matter to the Supreme Court arguing that UQ did not have the jurisdiction to adjudicate such matters.

-In her landmark judgement, Justice Lyons concluded universities are only entitled to make decisions in sexual assault cases which have been proved in criminal court.
+Justice Lyons concluded universities are only entitled to make decisions in sexual assault cases which have been proved in criminal court.
 You can read the judgement here.

 The NSW Bureau of Crime Statistics has shown universities are 100 times safer for young women than the rest of the community.

-Since 2018, Bettina has been speaking to student groups at universities across Australia, seeking to promote honest discussion about this issue and expose the reasons why activists are promoting such untruths about student safety.
+In 2018 –19 Bettina toured the country, speaking to student groups at universities across Australia, seeking to promote honest discussion about this issue and expose the reasons why activists are promoting such untruths about student safety.

 Her first campus talk took place at La Trobe University in September 2018, after initially being banned by university administrators who claimed it clashed with the values of the university.
 After some negotiation, the university revised their decision and event went ahead, despite noisy protesters doing their best to drown out Bettina’s talk.

-Riot squad needed to control protesters at Sydney University
+Riot squad called in at Sydney University